ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 [user namespace requirements](https://github.com/flatpak/flatpak/wiki/User-namespace-requirements)
 as Flatpak.

-On Debian 10 or older and SteamOS, either the `bubblewrap` package from the OS must be installed, or the `kernel.unprivileged_userns_clone` sysctl parameter must be set to 1.
+On Debian 10 or older and SteamOS 2, either the `bubblewrap` package from the OS must be installed, or the `kernel.unprivileged_userns_clone` sysctl parameter must be set to 1.
 Debian 11 will do this by default.